abdlquadri/DawahcastMobileApp/README.md

-#### To run this in ionic CLI
+#### Installation

+#### Prerequisites

+Git
+NodeJS (>= 4)
+NPM (>= 3)
+Ionic

-### git clone this repository and
+### git clone this repository and cd to the project directory

-For example git clone `https://github.com/Yusadolat/dnmobile.git`
+For example $ git clone `https://github.com/dawahnigeria/DawahcastMobileApp.git`

-Take the name after `dnmobile`, and that is the name of the repo to be used when using the `ionic start` to test with live server.
+Open the project folder

+$ `cd DawahcastMobileApp`

+Install dependencies

-# dnmobile
+# install dependencies
+run npm install

+This could takes several minutes.

+Before running

+Now that you have install dependencies, You can then run with web browser (preferablely Google Chrome) with

+ionic serve